Flight-Free-UK/flight_free_uk_website/source/posts/big-ticket-action-for-the-climate.html.markdown

 ---
-published: false
+published: true
-title: Big ticket action for the climate
+title: "Dave: big ticket action"
-category: climate
+category: testimonials
 date: 2020-06-29T17:00:02.277Z
-cover_image: /images/uploads/bar_chart.png
+cover_image: /images/uploads/dave-at-marlow-fm.jpg
 summary: Dave Hampton, the Carbon Coach, has been banging the climate drum for decades, and wonders, has the time come when we will finally stop flying?
 author: FlightFree UK
 read_time_minute: 3
 ---
-> ***"You won’t get people to stop flying, Dave."***
+> You won’t get people to stop flying, Dave.

-## People have been telling me this for 20 years.
+##### People have been telling me this for 20 years.

 The popular lists of ‘big ticket’ things we can do for the planet – go plastic free, buy fewer clothes, eat vegan, switch to an electric car, buy less stuff, recycle everything, use renewable energy – nearly always miss cutting back on travel off the list.